 My fears were cast aside one day when Ayla was 5 years old.
 We were in the bathroom together, taking turns using the toilet.

 “Mom — your butt is white,” Ayla observed.

 “Yes,” I replied, wondering where this conversation was headed.

 “Yes,” I replied again.
 I could see her brain processing this information.

 It occurred to me that, even though she had been staring at my face every day for the past 5 years, until that moment, she never realized we were a different race.
 She never saw skin color while looking in my eyes.

 I held my breath as I waited for her next question.
 I began crafting long, philosophical conversations in my head about how I would simultaneously explain the birds and the bees, the construction of our family, and race relations in the United States.

 “What time will Daddy be home?
 What’s for dinner?” she asked.
 That was it.
 She had moved on.
 Skin color was of no concern or consequence to this kindergartener.

 As the Confederate flag was lowered this month in South Carolina, I couldn’t help but reflect on Ayla joining our life.
 Fifteen years ago, my husband and I were living in Oregon.
 As we started having children, I had a strong desire to get back to the East Coast to be within driving distance of our extended family.
 My husband interviewed for a job in Columbia, South Carolina.
 Oddly enough, that year South Carolina was also considering the removal of the Confederate flag.
 When we went to look at houses, this was the top news story and I remember seeing news vans everywhere.
-There continues to be a significant shortage in available homes for more than 100,000 children.

 Ultimately, my husband choose a job in Massachusetts.
 It’s crazy for me to think that, if we had moved to Columbia, Ayla wouldn’t have joined our lives.
 So many specific puzzle pieces had to fall into place for her to become my daughter — and they did.
 And now I know it was for a reason.